If you have questions or comments,

 The death penalty was required for Jews, because it was part of the Law of Moses, but it does not apply to Christians because it was not repeated in the New Testament.
 Instead, in the case of the woman caught in the act of adultery, Jesus said, "Let him who is without sin among you be the first to throw a stone at her."
-John 8:7 ESV.
+John 8:7 (ESV).

-"Love of boys" is translated by Charles Yonge, DD, from the Greek word paiderastein which referred to the Greek custom of pederasty.
-An adolescent boy, with the consent of his father, moved into the home of a prominent man for mentoring.
+Some claim that sex between men is condemned in Leviticus 18 and 20 only because it was part of pagan rituals.
+However, Philo of Alexandria, a contemporary of both Jesus and Paul, used these verses to condemn a Greek sexual custom that was clearly not part of a pagan ritual.
+In Philo's commentary on Leviticus 18 and 20, Special Laws, Book III, Section VII, (see the footnote) he gave the example of paiderastein, translated "love of boys" by Charles Younge, DD, 3 which referred to the Greek custom of pederasty.
+An adolescent male, with the consent of his father, moved into the home of a prominent man for mentoring.
 The relationship also involved sex.
-Philo condemns pederasty partly because boys were made up to look and act effeminate when they should have been trained for strength and acts of courage.
+Philo condemns pederasty partly because teenage boys were made up to look and act effeminate when they should have been trained for strength and acts of courage.

 Another false interpretation of Leviticus 18:22 and 20:13 is about the word abomination.
-Some downplay the significance of abomination, even though it deserved the death penalty, because certain animals are also called abominations in the dietary laws of Leviticus 11.
-However, different Hebrew words are used for unclean foods, either shaqats or sheqets.
-The Hebrew word translated abomination in Leviticus 18 and 20 is towebah.
-It usually refers to sexual sins or to idolatry as in Deuteronomy 7:25-26.
+Some downplay the significance of abomination, even though it deserved the death penalty, because certain unclean animals are also called abominations in the dietary laws of Leviticus 11.
+However, different Hebrew words are used for unclean animals, either shaqats or sheqets.
+The Hebrew word translated abomination in Leviticus 18 and 20 is towebah.5 It usually refers to sexual sins or to idolatry as in Deuteronomy 7:25-26.
 It is the word translated abomination in Ezekiel 16:50 which describes the reason Sodom was destroyed.

 Arsenokoitai is used only twice in the New Testament, in 1 Corinthians 6:9 and 1 Timothy 1:10.
 It also is used by Early Christian writers, usually as they quote Paul's usage.
-In most cases, arsenokotai appears in a list of sins with no description of its meaning.
+In most cases, arsenokoitai appears in a list of sins with no description of its meaning.
 But there are a few instances where there is enough context to indicate the meaning of arsenokoitai and its related words.
 Arsenokoitia (singular) and arsenokoisias (plural) are the act.
-Arsenokoites (singular) and arsenokoitai (plural) are the men who perform the act.
+Arsenokoites (singular) and arsenokoitai (plural) are the males who perform the act.